rodolphebarbanneau/python-docstring-highlighter/README.md

 ## Extension Settings

 This extensions does not provide specific settings.
 It is designed to work out of the box with the default color theme.
-However, you can customize the color theme by overriding the default color theme in yout `settings.json` file (see the [Customization](#customization) section).
+However, you can customize the color theme by overriding the default color theme in your `settings.json` file (see the [Customization](#customization) section).

 ### Available Scopes